Rick-Phoenix/Rick-Phoenix/README.md

 - [querygen](https://github.com/Rick-Phoenix/querygen), which is a small helper library that generates most if not all of the boilerplate for making aggregated sqlite queries with sqlc.

 And then after that, I dived into Rust, and I have really fallen in love with it.
-So after 1 month of learning it, I released my first crate with it: [protocheck](https://crates.io/crates/protocheck), a validation library that leverages protovalidate annotations to automatically generate validation logic in Rust.
+So after 1 month of learning it, I released my first crate: [protocheck](https://crates.io/crates/protocheck), a validation library that leverages protovalidate annotations to automatically generate validation logic in Rust.

 ## Projects and ideas for the near future
 - Porting protoschema-go to rust (yes, I dislike writing proto files that much)